An awesome collection of tools aimed to improve modelling, rigging, and animation in Autodesk’s 3ds Max.

 Blaster also creates automatically topology splines and connecting bridges.

 This tool allows to manage complex transform animations with few clicks.
-Essentially it concatenates isomorphic geometries representing partial movements, allowing to control the timing of the overall animation.
+It concatenates isomorphic geometries representing partial movements, allowing to control the timing of the overall animation.
 Obviously, the anti-transform is also managed.

-This can be very useful to rig secondary or extra characters.
+This can be very useful to rig secondary characters.

 An implementation of the Motorcycle Graphs as presented by the Walt Disney Animation Studios for the partitioning of canonical quad mesh.